Showing posts with label chili. Show all posts

 We could hear music playing and people singing as I parked the car in Fordland's parking lot.

 We walked to Heritage Park, where they were having a chili cook-off that started at eleven A.M.
-We arrived at the park around eleven thirty, and the pots of chili were almost empty.
+We arrived around eleven thirty, and the chili pots were almost empty.

 We asked for the area where our cups were for the chili, and the areas directed us to a table full of women selling tickets for $2.00.